HackerDom/checksystem/README.md

 ##### PUT

 The checker must put the `flag` to the service at `host` by `id`.
 If exit code is 101 then checker should print to `STDOUT` a `JSON object` with `public_flag_id` field wich will be accessible to the teams.
 You can add any additional fields to the object.
-This `JSON object` will pass to the `GET` mode in the future.
+This `JSON object` will be passed to the `GET` mode in the future.

 ##### GET